 The Four Types of Power*Trust Links

-The following four examples show possible combinations of Power and Trust and their interpretation for your daily SEO work.
-We list the “DomainAuthority” value from SEOmoz as a benchmark and it is clear that the CEMPER Trust™ metric is much more accurate – especially in small and medium-sized values where it appears DomainAuthority sticks at around 40-50.
+The four examples below describe possible combinations of Power and Trust, and how they impact your daily SEO work.
+We list the “DomainAuthority” value from Moz as a benchmark.
+It is clear that the LRT Trust metric is much more accurate – especially in small and medium-sized values where it appears DomainAuthority gets stuck around 40-50.

-GOOD: High Trust and Low Power
+High Potentials: High Trust and Low Power

-RISKY: Low Trust and High Power
+Nitro: Low Trust and High Power

-As mentioned, the strongest links are not necessarily the best ones.
-Combine the CEMPER Power™ and CEMPER Trust™ metrics to receive a unique value for the true quality of the evaluated link.
+Links with the highest Power aren’t necessarily the best ones.
+You have to look deeper at the individual LRT Power and LRT Trust metrics to see the true quality of the link.
 The results below are typical examples of the “gambling and adult entertainment” niche – very strong links from untrusted sites.
-Such glaring discrepancies between CEMPER Trust™ and CEMPER Power™ can be attributed to “uncontrolled” link building (AKA “spammed” links).
+Such glaring discrepancies between LRT Trust and LRT Power can be attributed to “uncontrolled” link building (AKA “spammed” links).

-AVOID: Low Trust and Low Power
+Weak Links: Low Trust and Low Power

-AWESOME: High Trust and High Power
+Awesome Superstars: High Trust and High Power